 Market Cap of the company = Rs.1,00,00,000 (Rs.100*1,00,000)

 Company earings = Rs.10,00,000 (Rs.10*1,00,000)

 In the above case, How well can we decide whether to invest or not?
 How to evaluate the company just by the earnings figure?

-Techniques used for Stock valuation.
+Techniques used for Stock valuation:

 Stock valuation is a complicated process.
-There is no defined set of rules to value a stock, Each of us have our own set of strategies.
+There is no defined set of rules to value a stock, Each of us has our own set of strategies.
 The Strategies used by veteran investors are unlimited.
 Investors value a stock based on the financial numbers, the economic certainty, and other aspects that directly or indirectly influence the company and finally the share price.
 Hence, to value a company.
 The investor has to have a set of defined strategies and relevant pieces of information.